aeonSolutions/PCB-Prototyping-Catalogue/README.md

 # PCB Prototype Catalogue
 AeonLabs, a personal brand of Miguel T., is about conceptualization, design, and prototyping of technology solutions for Enterprise businesses and Institutions.
 To know more about the author visit his [LinkedIn profile](https://www.linkedin.com/in/migueltomas/). <br>
 This repository is the main catalogue for all PCB prototyped and publicly available here on GitHub.
 There are now a total of **39** PCBs for smart devices, A.I. enabled, designed in KiCad and ready to download, order fabrication at a PCB factory or buy them on [Tindie](https://www.tindie.com/products/aeonlabs/) ready to install and use.<br>
 In my PCB projects i give preference to [EspressIF ESP32 line of microchips](https://s.click.aliexpress.com/e/_DepDnsn).
-However designs are not limited to ESP32.
+However designs are not limited to EspressIF.
 While the reader browses this catalogue, don't forget to read the [Wiki](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki) full of useful information about all smart PCBs available here.

 <br>